William0Dong/chip-8-emulator/README.md

-# space-invaders
+# chip-8-emulator
-A space invaders emulator using the 8080 processor.
+An emulator of the chip-8 VM with ROM loading, sound, and sprite generation.